BITSDES-ODT-2026/Stepper-Motor/README.md

 # Stepper-Motor
-Repo about students learning to interface and code for running a Stepper Motor
+Repo for students learning to interface and code for rotating a Stepper Motor